Contemporary Portraits of Hawthorne,

 Hawthorne's use of the gothic is less sensational than Poe's, more subtle and delicate—no blood!
 His most evident gothic characteristics—past sin and its consequences, light and dark as good and evil—are used not for sensation but to represent and explore complex moral and psychological states of mind and society.

-Instead of being a popular writer, Hawthorne was recognized as a classic writer from the start and has thus endured for generations of American students, who sometimes find in Hawthorne a classic writer whose techniques and moral complexity are interesting and compelling to the extent that they gain confidence in exploring other classic authors.
+Instead of being a popular writer, Hawthorne was recognized as a classic author from the start and has thus endured for generations of American students, who sometimes find in Hawthorne a classic writer whose techniques and moral complexity are interesting and compelling to the extent that they gain confidence in exploring other classic authors.

 Hawthorne's writings fulfill several qualities often associated with classic rather than popular authors: